mengfoobar/honebot/readme.md

+# Puzlr Repo

-# Botkit Starter Kit for Slack Bots
+## Using Botkit Starter Kit for Slack Bots

 This repo contains everything you need to get started building a Slack bot with [Botkit](https://botkit.ai) and [Botkit Studio](https://botkit.ai).